gitpancake/gitpancake/README.md

 Welcome to my GitHub profile!
 My name is Henry.

-- 🚀 I am currently working on the web applications at Vandebron, a green 🌱  tech company in the Netherlands.
+- 🚀 I am currently building an NFT platform ☁️ for AR fashion in Berlin, Germany.
 - ⭐️ My primary languages are TypeScript, JavaScript and a _tiny_ bit of Python.
 - 🙋🏽‍♂️ My focus at the moment is on Blockchain technologies, creating smart contracts in [solidity](http://solidity.com/) and creating dApps to contribute to web3.
 - 💬 Fancy connecting?
 Send me a message over on [LinkedIn](https://www.linkedin.com/in/henry-pye-9b170692/)!